Notes on the Geography of The United Kingdom: London 8: Residential

 One fashionable street, Cheyne Walk, has the good fortune to front on the Thames, though a busy road runs between.

 The rear view of No. 11.
-After a long and productive career as a senior irrigation engineer in India and Egypt, Colin Scott-Moncrieff retired to this house.
-Today it would be completely out of reach of a person of comparable means.
+After a long and productive career as an irrigation engineer working in India and Egypt, Colin Scott-Moncrieff retired to this house.
+(Never heard of him?
+He's worshipped as a god in the delta of the Godavari.)
+Today his house would be completely out of reach for a government pensioner like him.

 For homebuyers who can't afford riverfront property, a park may have to do.
 In this case it's Bedford Square, completed in 1786 and now rimmed by houses converted to office space.
 Pevsner calls it "the most handsome of London squares, preserved completely on all sides."
 He laments the extra paving laid down in the 1970s around the circular green--calls it "meaningless."